-Many of the top natural anti-cancer treatment regimes include coffee enemas as part of their protocol, most notably the Gerson Therapy, which also includes lots of raw, whole plant-based foods.
+Many of the top natural healing treatment programs include coffee enemas as part of their protocol, most notably the Gerson Therapy, which also includes lots of raw, whole plant-based foods.

 So what is a coffee enema, how do they work and why are they so important?

 What is a coffee enema?

 Firstly, a coffee enema is what’s called a “retention” enema.

 The idea is to brew a strong batch of coffee, and use around 2 cups as an enema, inserting it (at body temperature) into the colon via the rectum.

 You then “retain” the enema for around 15 minutes before expelling it into the toilet.

 The caffeine in the coffee is absorbed through the walls of the colon, where it goes directly to the liver and encourages it to release bile and toxins.

 The coffee also stimulates the liver to produce more of a substance called glutathione-S-transferase, which binds to toxins and helps transport them out of your body.

 So basically, a coffee enema gets your body detoxing faster, which is ideal when your body is dealing with a toxic overload.